 Here is a little lesson to add some JAZZ to your ordinary weaving projects with any grade level!
-I use this technique for 2nd graders and it seems to work out perfect.
-It’s called the multiple layer weaving.
+I use this technique for 2nd graders and it seems to work well.

 After students have done a basic pattern with strips in the loom, there is one more fun step that makes these weavings even more special – The double layer! (cue music)

 1. Have students choose leftover strips from the first part of the weaving and cut them in half or thirds.
-At this point in the lesson get out some fun scissors, but students can use plain scissors as well.
+If you have them available, students can use fancy scissors with decorative edges to make these even more fun.

-2. Take the smaller strips and push them through your weaving, choosing a contrasting color.
-Students really don’t have to “re-weave” the second strip, they just slide it in the path they have already made.
+2. Take the smaller strips and push them through the weaving.
+Try to choose contrasting colors so the extra strips really pop.
+Students really don’t have to “re-weave” the second strip, they just slide it through the path they have already made.

 3. To work on patterning, I have students make a new pattern with the second layer of the weaving to make it more complex.

-4. When they are done, I have them use glue stick to fasten down the little edges that like to pop up.
+4. When they are done, I have students use a glue stick to fasten down the little edges that like to pop up.
 The double layer will only show on once side.

-5. If you are feeling fancy, fringe the end by adding an extra strip and cutting little slits in it.
+5. If you are feeling fancy, you can fringe the end by adding an extra strip and cutting little slits in it.

 Take your basic weavings from drab to fab!
 It’s that simple!